GoogleCloudPlatform/platform-engineering/reference-architectures/automated-password-rotation/README.md

 ## How to rotate passwords

-Manually rotating the passwords is an anti-pattern and should not be done as it exposes the password to the human rotating it and may result in security and system incidents.
+Manually rotating the passwords is an antipattern and should not be done as it exposes the password to the human rotating it and may result in security and system incidents.
 Manual rotation processes also introduce the risk that the rotation isn't actually performed due to human error, for example forgetting or